shoaib646/Ops_Portfolio/README.md

 - **Detailed Logging**: Comprehensive logs for each pipeline stage.

 ---

+## **About Data**

+The provided data appears to be a sample from a dataset used for phishing website detection.
+Each row in the dataset represents a website, and each column represents a feature or attribute of the website that can be used to determine whether it is legitimate or a phishing attempt.
+The last column, "Result," indicates whether the website is legitimate (1) or a phishing site (-1).
+Let's break down each feature:

+1. **having_IP_Address**: Indicates whether the URL contains an IP address.
+Phishing websites often use IP addresses instead of domain names. (-1 indicates presence of IP address, 1 indicates absence).

+2. **URL_Length**: The length of the URL.
+Longer URLs can be a sign of phishing.
+(1 indicates normal length, -1 indicates suspicious length).

+3. **Shortining_Service**: Indicates whether a URL shortening service is used.
+Phishers often use these services to hide the actual URL.
+(1 indicates no shortening service, -1 indicates use of shortening service).

+4. **having_At_Symbol**: Presence of "@" symbol in the URL.
+This is uncommon in legitimate URLs.
+(1 indicates absence, -1 indicates presence).

+5. **double_slash_redirecting**: Indicates whether the URL contains "//" after the protocol (http, https). (-1 indicates presence, 1 indicates absence).

+6. **Prefix_Suffix**: Indicates whether the domain name includes a hyphen.
+Phishers often use hyphens to create misleading domain names. (-1 indicates presence, 1 indicates absence).

+7. **having_Sub_Domain**: Number of subdomains in the URL.
+More subdomains can indicate phishing. (-1 indicates many subdomains, 1 indicates few or none).

+8. **SSLfinal_State**: Indicates the state of the SSL certificate.
+Legitimate sites usually have valid SSL certificates. (-1 indicates no SSL or invalid SSL, 1 indicates valid SSL).

+9. **Domain_registeration_length**: Length of time the domain has been registered.
+Phishing sites often have short registration periods. (-1 indicates short registration, 1 indicates long registration).

+10. **Favicon**: Indicates whether the favicon is loaded from the same domain.
+Phishing sites often use external favicons.
+(1 indicates same domain, -1 indicates different domain).

+11. **port**: Indicates whether the URL uses non-standard ports.
+Phishing sites may use unusual ports.
+(1 indicates standard ports, -1 indicates non-standard ports).

+12. **HTTPS_token**: Presence of "HTTPS" token in the domain part of the URL.
+Phishers may use this to trick users. (-1 indicates presence, 1 indicates absence).

+13. **Request_URL**: Indicates whether the objects (images, scripts, etc.) are loaded from the same domain.
+Phishing sites often load objects from different domains.
+(1 indicates same domain, -1 indicates different domains).

+14. **URL_of_Anchor**: Indicates whether the anchor tags in the HTML point to the same domain.
+Phishing sites often use external links. (-1 indicates many external links, 1 indicates few or none).

+15. **Links_in_tags**: Indicates whether the meta, script, and link tags point to the same domain.
+(1 indicates same domain, -1 indicates different domains).

+16. **SFH**: Server Form Handler.
+Indicates where the form data is submitted.
+Phishing sites often submit data to external domains. (-1 indicates external submission, 1 indicates internal submission).

+17. **Submitting_to_email**: Indicates whether the form submits data to an email address.
+Legitimate sites rarely do this. (-1 indicates presence, 1 indicates absence).

+18. **Abnormal_URL**: Indicates whether the URL is abnormal (e.g., not matching the domain name). (-1 indicates abnormal, 1 indicates normal).

+19. **Redirect**: Number of redirects.
+Phishing sites often use multiple redirects.
+(0 indicates no redirects, 1 indicates one redirect, -1 indicates multiple redirects).

+20. **on_mouseover**: Indicates whether the onmouseover event changes the status bar.
+Phishing sites often use this to hide the actual URL.
+(1 indicates absence, -1 indicates presence).

+21. **RightClick**: Indicates whether right-click is disabled.
+Phishing sites often disable right-click to prevent users from inspecting elements.
+(1 indicates enabled, -1 indicates disabled).

+22. **popUpWidnow**: Indicates whether pop-up windows are used.
+Phishing sites often use pop-ups.
+(1 indicates absence, -1 indicates presence).

+23. **Iframe**: Indicates whether iframes are used.
+Phishing sites often use iframes to hide malicious content.
+(1 indicates absence, -1 indicates presence).

+24. **age_of_domain**: Age of the domain.
+Older domains are usually more trustworthy. (-1 indicates young domain, 1 indicates old domain).

+25. **DNSRecord**: Indicates whether the DNS record is available.
+Phishing sites often have missing or incomplete DNS records. (-1 indicates missing, 1 indicates available).

+26. **web_traffic**: Indicates the amount of web traffic.
+Legitimate sites usually have more traffic. (-1 indicates low traffic, 1 indicates high traffic).

+27. **Page_Rank**: Google's PageRank of the website.
+Higher PageRank indicates a more trustworthy site. (-1 indicates low PageRank, 1 indicates high PageRank).

+28. **Google_Index**: Indicates whether the site is indexed by Google.
+Phishing sites are often not indexed. (-1 indicates not indexed, 1 indicates indexed).

+29. **Links_pointing_to_page**: Number of links pointing to the page.
+More links usually indicate a more legitimate site. (-1 indicates few links, 1 indicates many links).

+30. **Statistical_report**: Indicates whether the site is reported in statistical reports as phishing. (-1 indicates reported, 1 indicates not reported).

+31. **Result**: The final classification of the website. (-1 indicates phishing, 1 indicates legitimate).

+In the provided sample data, the values for each feature are given for a single website, and the "Result" column indicates that this website is classified as a phishing site (-1).

 ## **Future Work**
 - Implement real-time URL prediction using a deployed model.